-The following courses must be taken concurrently with EMS 220: EMS 230, EMS 215 and EMS 295.
+Co-requisites: Concurrent enrollment in EMS 220, EMS 230, EMS 215 and EMS 295 is required.

 Suggested Prerequisites: ENG 131 and ENG 132.
 It is recommended that all students place into ENG 131 prior to attending any EMS course.

 Note: All advanced-level EMS students must maintain a current CPR card for the Healthcare Provider, American Heart Association.